One-Loop Quantum Effects in Carroll Scalars: Brief review of conformal Carrollian symmetries

 where $i=1,...,d-1$.
-This is same as the $c\rightarrow 0$ limit of \cite{AIHPA_1965__3_1_1_0}.
+This is the same as the $c\rightarrow 0$ limit of \cite{AIHPA_1965__3_1_1_0}.
 This can equivalently be understood as an In\"{o}n\"{u}-Wigner contraction of the conformal symmetry group of Minkowski space.
-Operationally we apply \eqref{stc} on the relativistic conformal generators \cite{{Duval:2014uva}} and regularise them.
-Then the resultant generators become:
+Operationally, we apply \eqref{stc} on the relativistic conformal generators \cite{{Duval:2014uva}} and regularize them.
+The generators resulting from this procedure are listed in Table \ref{tab:cvb}.